nais/doc/docs/nais-application/good-practices.md

 If the application reaches an unrecoverable error, you should let it crash.
 Instead, you should immediately exit the process and let the kubelet restart the container.

+By restarting the container, you allow for the eventual readiness of other dependencies.

 ## Implements `readiness` and `liveness` endpoints

 The `readiness`-probe is used by Kubernetes to determine if the application should receive traffic, while the `liveness`-probe lets Kubernetes know if your application is alive.
 If it's dead, Kubernetes will remove the pod and bring up a new one.